bkerler/ghidra_installer/README.md

 # ghidra_installer
-Helper scripts to set up OpenJDK 11 and scale Ghidra for 4K on Ubuntu 18.04 / 18.10
+Helper scripts to set up OpenJDK 11 and scale Ghidra for 4K on Ubuntu 16.x / 18.04 / 18.10
+The script will automatically detect available versions for downloading at https://ghidra-sre.org

 # To install ghidra :
 ```